Divide-and-Conquer-AGO/ago-website/content/features/index.md

 ### Campaign AI
 Campaign AI has been completely re-written from scratch in Lua and at the engine level, using the Engine Overhaul Project.
 Many hardcoded limitations have been removed and AI controlled factions should now play more like a player.

-- Allies will now actively help other allies in sieges and field battles if they are within range
+- Allies will now actively help other allies in sieges and field battles if they are within range as well as moving armies closer to allied factions where it makes sense
 - The AI is now weighted to prioritize stronger and less defended settlements, where it makes sense
+- The AI will now perform naval invasions without manual scripting.
+For example, Ar-Adunaim will now often automatically invade Western Gondor
 - Every faction is now weighted to target and assists other factions of a given culture.
   - For example, Gondor will priortize helping the Dunedain and Rohan and priortize destroying Orcs and Evil Men, with a unique hatred for the Ar-Adunaim
 - Every faction is now weighted to priortize specific settlements
   - For example, Dunland will priortize capturing Edoras and Helm's Deep while focusing on protecting Isengard and Byrig